jacobtread/tdf/README.md

 This is a re-write of my previous library [blazepk](https://github.com/jacobtread/BlazePK-rs).
 This version provides much more accurate naming and support for the different structures along with a derive macro implementation.

+> **Note**
+> This library is unreleased and the 0.1.0 version has not yet been published to crates.io so you wont be able
+> to access it

 ## Cargo

 Using `tdf` with cargo